aurora-arg/pyebfgen/README.md

   - Double-click "ebfgen.py"

 ## changelog
-v 0.0.13 - Updated applicant interface to follow the 605 form.
+v 0.0.13 - Updated applicant interface
+  - Updated interface to follow the 605 form.
+  - Added a "null" on the exam state for the VEC & Session Information window.

 v 0.0.12 - Update regional ID
   - Allow lowercase region IDs